stephenprager92/bethlehem-neighborhood-map/README.md

 After these steps are complete, you'll need to prepare the app's production build by running the `npm run build` command.
 The included service worker (which allows for caching and "offline-first" mode) will not function in the development build.

 Finally, you'll need to run `serve -s build` in the project directory in order to start the production server.
-Once the server is up, visit localhost:5000 in your browser to begin using the app!
+Once the server is up, visit localhost:5000 in a browser of your choice to begin using the app!

 The project repository includes the following file structure: